 </nav>

 For full control and access to the component's features, coding the JavaScript part is a breeze.
-Assuming the above markup have been injected into the DOM and the CSS is set, let's initialize, apply the public method and attach handlers to the original event.
+Assuming the above markup have been injected into the DOM and the CSS is set, let's initialize, apply the public method and attach listeners to the original event.

 // the element we initialize ScrollSpy on